-Filing deadline is on or before March 15th, 2022, or on or
+Filing deadline is on or before March 15th, 2023, or on or before the 15th day of the third month following the end of the tax year.

 Contact our local offices:

 Local tax offices can provide full service and information about the Department's taxes, programs, and forms as well as specific information about your filing situation.